nicolasfabre13/Analytics/README.md

 # Analytics Portfolio

-This is my portfolio of some assignments I have completed in Data Analytics at Southern Utah University while completing my Master Degree in Business Analytics
+This is my portfolio of some assignments I have completed in Data Analytics at Southern Utah University while completing my Master Degree in Business Analytics.

 My Résumé